 In 1836, they purchased their first whaling ship, the 100-foot Monmouth for approximately $20,000.
-The vessel set out on its maiden voyage from Cold Spring Harbor in July of that year, and returned on May 4, 1837 with an impressive 1700 barrels of whale oil.
+The vessel set out on its maiden voyage from Cold Spring Harbor in July of that year, and returned on May 4, 1837 with an impressive 1,700 barrels of whale oil.
 Buoyed by this early success, the Jones brothers bought a second ship.
 In 1839, they incorporated their venture as the Cold Springs Whaling Company, and by 1852, the company had nine ships.
 After the deaths of two of the brothers in the late 1850s, the family business wound down quickly, signaling the end of the whaling business in Cold Spring Harbor, although shipbuilding and other local industries continued.
-Today, the Cold Spring Harbor Whaling Museum interprets the whaling and maritime history of Cold Spring Harbor.
+Today, Cold Spring Harbor Whaling Museum interprets the whaling and maritime history of Cold Spring Harbor.

 Throughout this time, despite all the maritime commerce in the area, there had been no beacon to guide ships around the dangerous shoal at the harbor entrance.
 Finally, in 1875 Congress appropriated $20,000 and approved a plan to build “two range-lights on the mainland.”
 Acquiring the necessary land proved difficult due to owners that were reluctant to sell.
 Also, although the proposed locations for the two new lights were fairly close together, one was in Queens County and one in Suffolk County, which duplicated much of the work.

 Besides caring for the lighthouse, Louis Brown also kept a watchful eye on the surrounding waters.
-During one year, he towed ashore four people in a disabled launch, rescued two young men from a filled canoe during a heavy storm and gave them supper, bed, and breakfast, and towed five men in a disabled dory to shore.
+During one year, he towed ashore four people in a disabled launch, rescued two young men from a filled canoe during a heavy storm and gave them supper, bed, and breakfast, and towed five men in a disabled dory to Oyster Bay.

 The light was automated in 1948, and responsibility for its maintenance was given to Coast Guard personnel at Eaton’s Neck.